What factors affect property value?

-It’s not a secret that school catchment areas (where you must live to have your children automatically enrolled) can have a huge influence on property prices.
-For many parents looking for a family home, it can be worth paying a few thousand dollars more if it means they can be within a catchment area of a top local school.
-If you’re not within that school catchment area, you can still apply for that school but you’re not guaranteed a place, which is why properties in good school zones often fetch a higher asking price.
+It is not a secret that school catchment areas (where you must live to have your children automatically enrolled) can have a huge influence on property prices.
+For many parents looking for a family home, it can be worth paying a higher price if it means they can be within a catchment area of a top local school.
+If you are not within that school catchment area, you can still apply for that school but you are not guaranteed a place, which is why properties in good school zones often fetch a higher asking price.

 Proximity (or lack thereof) to public transport is another important factor that impacts a property’s value.
 Properties that are closer to bus, tram and train stations will be more in demand from workers, families and students, therefore driving up the price.